vladi443/just-the-docs/index.md

 # Ziggurat Systems

+*zig·gu·rat | \ ˈzi-gə-ˌrat  \ an ancient Mesopotamian temple tower consisting of a lofty pyramidal structure built in successive stages with outside staircases and a shrine at the top*

+---

 Welcome to the Ziggurat Systems Project main page.
 Ziggurat Systems is a github repository made to organize and list the open-source projects I am currently working on.
 Feel free to use, modify, or share any of the code that is uploaded here.
 All the projects will be registered under the GNU GPLv3 software license.
 For more information, go to the ziggurat github repository’s README file.